haskellcg/Learning_CPlusPlus/CPlusPlus11.md

   Before C++11, the value of variables could be used in constant expressions only if the variables are declared const, have an initializer which is a constant expression, and are of integral or enumeration type.
 C++11 removes the restriction that the variables must be of integral or enumeration type if they are define with the constexpr keywork.

+  To construct constant expression data values from user-defined types, constructors can also be declared with **constexpr**.
+A constexpr constructor's function body can contain only declarations and null statements, and cannot declare variables, or define types, as with constexpr function.
+There must exist argument values such that, after argument substitution, it initialize the class's members with constant expressions.
+The destructor for such types must be trival.

+  The copy constructor for a type with any constexpr constructors should usually **also be defined as a constexpr constructor**, to allow objects of the type to be returned by value from a constexpr function.
+Any member functon of a class, such as copy constructors, operator overload, etc, can be declared as constexpr, so long as they meet the requirements for constexpr functions. **This allows the compiler to copy objects at the compile time, perform operations on them, etc**.

+  **If a constexpr function or constructors is called with arguments which aren't constant expressions, the call behaves as if the function were not constexpr**, and the resulting value is not a const expression.
+Likewise, if the expression in the return statement of a constexpr function does not evaluate to a constant expression for a given invocation, the result is not a contant expression